 3 Hot Music Venues

-Populux (right): The Magic Stick and its pool tables are gone.
+Populux (above): The Magic Stick and its pool tables are gone.
 LED-lit columns, a big dance floor, new bathrooms.
 Bring on the electric dance.

 The UFO Factory is back and has landed in Corktown.
 And now they’re talking about adding food options like fancy hot dogs?
 We’re there.